 - Reheating: transfer frozen soup into the refrigerator 24 hours before reheating to thaw slightly.
 Reheat in a pot on the stovetop over medium-low heat, stirring frequently, until hot.
 Add ¼ cup/60 ml water/broth at a time if too thick.

-For even more pureed soup recipes, check out this blog post with Vitamix soup recipes and tips for making blended soups.
+If you’re interested in more puréed soup recipes, I have an entire blog post with Vitamix soup recipes and tips for making blended soups.
+Some of the recipes include:

 If you try any of these recipes, please, leave a comment and rate the recipe below.
 It always means a lot when you do.